mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 Output and Diagnostics
 ~~~~~~~~~~~~~~~~~~~~~~

-The re-sampling method outputs a tab-delimited file with results for each
+The resampling method outputs a tab-delimited file with results for each
 gene in the genome.
 P-values are adjusted for multiple comparisons using
 the Benjamini-Hochberg procedure (called "q-values" or "p-adj.").
 A
 typical threshold for conditional essentiality on is q-value < 0.05.